CASA of Travis County: Dedicated Volunteer Advocates Supporting Children in Need in Austin, Texas

 CASA of Travis County is a nonprofit organization committed to promoting and protecting the best interests of children who have experienced abuse or neglect.
 Founded in 1985, CASA empowers volunteers from diverse backgrounds to advocate for nearly 1,000 children each year in Travis County.
 These volunteers undergo extensive training and background checks before being sworn in by a judge to serve as trustworthy advocates within the child welfare system.
 Volunteers typically dedicate 15 to 20 hours per month to gather information from various sources related to the child's welfare, including families, teachers, doctors, and therapists, ensuring the child's voice is heard in court and community settings.
 CASA offers additional volunteering roles like Early Family Engagement and Family Finding that help maintain vital family connections for the children they support.
 Known for its strong community presence and impact, CASA of Travis County continues to grow with close to 600 active volunteers and a robust network of supporters.
 Its programs also provide critical services to youth transitioning to adulthood, equipping them for independent living and healthy futures.
 The organization’s dedication to recruiting diverse volunteers helps ensure children see advocates who reflect their own communities.
 CASA of Travis County stands as a valuable resource and meeting point for those who want to make a meaningful difference in the lives of vulnerable children and families.

-Here's what people think of CASA of Travis County
+What people think of CASA of Travis County, based on reviews

 As of recent, CASA of Travis County holds a 4.2-star rating based on 23 reviews.